federueda/ASW/README.md

-# Company ABC – Automating Selection Process for Quotations
+# Automating Quotation's Scoring for Purchase Processes in a company

 ## Introduction